mh4043/blocks-to-python-transpiler-gui/README.md

+# Scratch blocks to Python transpiler GUI

+This is a project for translating Scratch blocks and scripts to Python code.
+Specifically this repositroy contains the GUI part of Scratch and transpiler - React components that make up the interface for creating and running Scratch 3.0 projects.

+## Description

+This project is basically the same as the original Scratch GUI project, but with the added Python transpiler.
+In the top right corner, a user can click on the transpiler icon, which will open the transpiler in the bottom right corner.
+The transpiler will then translate added blocks or scripts of blocks and all required assets to Python code in real time and show them in the transpiler window.
+A user can then copy the Python code and paste it in arbitrary IDE which support Python and run it.
+Python code should show the same or similar result as the Scratch display window.

+_TODO: slika z odprtm transpilerjam_

+### Notes

+- Transpiler will only translate blocks if it's open, but it will do that in real time.
+If for some reason it doesn't translate, you can manually translate it with the click on a button in the transpiler window.
+- All blocks supported except User defined blocks, sound effects and partially image effects.
+- Transpiler will only translate scripts of blocks that start with an event block.
+- In Python code, pygame works only with bitmap images, so it converts

+## Prerequisites

 # scratch-gui

 Scratch GUI is a set of React components that comprise the interface for creating and running Scratch 3.0 projects